kbss-cvut/termit-docker/README.md

    `docker-compose up -d`
 7. (_Optional_) If you have a license for GraphDB, go to `${URL}/${ROOT}/sluzby/db-server/license/register` and upload the license file.
-8. Go to `${URL}/${ROOT}/sluzby/db-server/sparql` and execute all the queries in the `db-server/lucene` directory to create Lucene connectors for full-text search (see below w.r.t. the connector language settings).
-9. Look for admin credentials in the `termit-server` log (on Linux/WSL, you can use
+8. Look for admin credentials in the `termit-server` log (on Linux/WSL, you can use
    grep: `docker-compose logs | grep "Admin credentials"`) and use them for first login at the configured URL, e.g., http://localhost:1234/termit.